flatcar/flatcar-tutorial/hands-on-3/README.md

 cd terraform
 # init the terraform project locally
 terraform init
-# get the credentials from Mathieu
+# get the credentials from Mathieu and update the `terraform.tfvars` consequently
 # generate the plan and inspect it
 terraform plan
 # apply the plan